rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 ######

 .. js:function:: afterRemoveUnit

-	:param String unitId:
+	:param String unitId: id of the unit which is open in editor

 .. raw:: html

-		id of the unit which is open in editor
+.. raw:: html

+.. raw:: html

+	<br><br>